 - The TN nonimmigrant classification permits qualified Canadian and Mexican citizens to seek temporary entry into the United States to engage in business activities at a professional level.

 - TNs are admitted for three (3) years and can renew indefinitely.

 - Canadian citizens are not required to apply for a visa with a U.S. consulate or file a petition with USCIS.
-When requesting admission as TN workers at a U.S. port-of entry, however, they must provide proof of citizenship, a letter from their prospective employer detailing items such as professional capacity, purpose, length of stay, and educational qualifications.
+When requesting admission as TN workers at a U.S. port-of-entry, however, they must provide proof of citizenship, a letter from their prospective employer detailing items such as professional capacity, purpose, length of stay, and educational qualifications.
 They may also need to provide credential evaluations.
-Following inspection by a U.S. Customs and Border Protection (CBP) Officer, an eligible Canadian citizen will be admitted as a TN nonimmigrant with a Form I-94 as evidence of such admission.
-A Mexican citizens seeking TN nonimmigrant classification do not need to file a petition with USCIS.
+Following the inspection by a U.S. Customs and Border Protection (CBP) Officer, an eligible Canadian citizen will be admitted as a TN nonimmigrant with a Form I-94 as evidence of such admission.
+Mexican citizens seeking TN nonimmigrant classification do not need to file a petition with USCIS.
 However, a visa is required for Mexican citizens to enter the United States in the TN nonimmigrant classification.
 Therefore, Mexican citizens should apply for a TN visa directly at a U.S. consulate in Mexico.